Facebook

 • You might also find they don’t steer as easily on uneven surfaces.

-Nevertheless, they are a good solution for an older child who isn’t ready to walk all the time when there is also a little one who needs to ride along.
+Nevertheless, they are a good solution for an older child who isn’t ready to walk all the time when there is also a little one who needs to ride.
 They give an older child a little independence but still take their comfort and safety into account when their tired legs have had enough exercise.

 You Might Also Like

-Dad walking his children outside with a stroller and boardBest Stroller Boards of 2023
+Dad walking his children outside with a stroller and boardDiscover the Best Stroller Boards for Your Busy Child

 Types of Sit and Stand Strollers

-Suitable for One Older Child and One Younger Child
+Models for Older and Younger Children

 This is the most basic seating format for these strollers.
-A traditional stroller seat at the front keeps baby comfortable while your older child rides on the platform or bench at the back.
+A traditional stroller seat at the front keeps your baby comfortable while your older child rides on the platform or bench at the back.
 Some can accommodate a car seat for infants.

 The front seat might recline, but the trade-off is reduced room on the bench seat at the back.

-Additional extras include storage baskets, cup holders, parent and child trays, and sun canopies.
+Extras include storage baskets, cup holders, parent and child trays, and sun canopies.

 Pros